kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 Unless you've been living under a rock, you've probably been hearing a lot about the Model Context Protocol (MCP), introduced by Anthropic in late 2024.
-We're happy to announce that Kuzu now provides an MCP server that allows you to connect MCP clients like [Claude Desktop](https://www.anthropic.com/news/claude-desktop) and [Cursor](https://www.cursor.com/) agents to your Kuzu database!
-This blog post will introduce the basics of MCP, and briefly demonstrate how to connect your Kuzu databases via two popular MCP clients.
+We're happy to announce that Kuzu now provides an MCP server that allows you to connect MCP clients -- like [Claude Desktop](https://www.anthropic.com/news/claude-desktop) and [Cursor](https://www.cursor.com/) agents -- to your Kuzu database!
+In this post, we'll cover the basics of MCP and walk through how to connect your Kuzu databases using two popular MCP clients.

 ## What is MCP?